ulfox/goto/README.md

     git clone https://github.com/ulfox/goto.git

+##### Get dependenceis

+    bash setup.sh

-The installation is very trivial, since all we have to do is add in our ..bashrc. the following line
+The installation after you download the pyyaml dependency is very trivial, since all we have to do is add in our ..bashrc. the following line

 If we assume you installed moved the goto app under /opt/goto, then